FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/14-Conditional-Access/01-Overview/README.md

 When users attempt to sign in from an unmanaged device or an unfamiliar location, Conditional Access requires Multi-Factor Authentication before access is granted.

 Administrators test all new policies in **Report-only** mode before enabling enforcement.

 ---

+## Emergency Access Accounts

+Microsoft recommends maintaining at least **two emergency access (break-glass) accounts**.

+These accounts provide administrative access if Conditional Access policies accidentally prevent all administrators from signing in.

+Best practices include:

+- Exclude the accounts from all Conditional Access policies.
+- Use long, highly secure passwords.
+- Do not associate the accounts with individual employees.
+- Store credentials securely.
+- Monitor sign-in activity regularly.
+- Test the accounts periodically.

+Emergency access accounts help prevent tenant lockout during configuration errors or service disruptions.

+---